How to Advertise on Spotify

 In August 2017 Spotify’s marketing chief Seth Farbman outlined a plan to make it easier for small and medium-size businesses to buy audio ads through a self-service platform.
 While the bulk of their revenue comes from premium paid subscribers, Farbman stated they aimed to move away from that.

-With Spotify Ad Studio, brands can upload their audio spots directly to Spotify Ad Studio and then set targeting and budget parameters to run it and track campaign reporting.
+With Spotify Ad Studio, brands and advertisers can upload their audio spots directly to Spotify Ad Studio and then set targeting and budget parameters to run it and track campaign reporting.
 Advertisers upload a script and choose background music, and the technology records a voiceover for the spot.
+Making a great audio ad for Spotify can allow you to expand your reach and inform new users about your brand.

 If you have the budget for a more prominent campaign, creating brief ads or banners can be an option for your business as well.
 Though Pandora can identify if a user is looking at their phone, compared to other music-streaming services, Spotify users spend a lot of time looking at their devices and are ripe for video ads.
 The ability to display brief visual content provides more possibilities for the way in which you want to present your brand to Spotify listeners, and the fact that the streaming service is a platform for visual content provides great promise for the future of advertising.

-Several major brands have launched massive Spotify campaigns, partnering with the company in various ways.
+Several major brands have launched massive Spotify campaigns, partnering with the company in various ways, and are great examples of Spotify advertising.
 Reebok recently launched the app Reebok FitList, which provides people with a playlist for each physical activity like yoga, dance, and running.
 The playlists are created with votes by the app users themselves.
 McDonald’s has sponsored The Drop, a website where Spotify releases exclusive photos, videos, and playlists from popular artists, including Fall Out Boy, the Gaslight Anthem, and Childish Gambino.
 Jose Cuervo launched a college campaign in the U.K in 2013 to ask students to submit their best playlists, with prizes for the winner.
 The campaign got more than 270,000 views on Spotify and drove sales of Jose Cuervo up 220 percent at the winning school.

-While not every company has McDonald’s advertising budget, these campaigns can provide creative inspiration to smaller companies.
+While not every company has McDonald’s advertising budget or ability to work with a savvy digital marketing agency, these campaigns can provide creative inspiration to smaller companies.
 It’s important to remember that Spotify’s viewers are millennials, who are notoriously cynical and favor authenticity over commercialism.
 They don’t trust advertisements.
 But knowing this makes them easier to advertise to.

 The customization of your brand with fifteen to thirty-second ads, as well as the opportunity to interact directly with users (and potential consumers) by creating playlists or featuring a contest winner’s playlist on your channel can generate exposure and publicity.